 Academic and Behavioral Standards

 Any undergraduate students failing to maintain the minimum grade point average required by their academic program after the completion of 6 or more credits in a term, or any graduate students failing to maintain the minimum cumulative grade point average required by their program after the completion of 4 or more credits in a term, or any doctoral students failing to maintain the minimum cumulative grade point average required by their program after the completion of 3 or more credits will be placed on Academic Probation (for the purposes of tracking program GPA requirements).
 All students on Academic Probation must adhere to the stipulations of their probation as outlined in their notice of Academic Standing.
 These limitations can include restrictions on the number of credits they may take per term (generally a limit of 13 credits for undergraduate students and 9 credits for graduate students).
 Undergraduate students on Academic Probation must register for and successfully complete GNST 001.
 Undergraduate students on first semester probation are required to meet with the Office of Academic Advising.
 The academic record and transcript of all students on Academic Probation will be notated accordingly.

 Academic Disqualification Appeals

 Academic disqualification appeals must be submitted in writing to the Office of the Registrar and must include explanation of why minimum academic requirements were not met and why an exception is warranted.
 A disqualified student who does not appeal, or whose appeal was denied, may apply for re-admission after a full year has elapsed.
-After one year he or she may apply for re-admission only if evidence is given which indicates that chances for scholastic success are good.
+After one year, the student may apply for re-admission only if evidence is given which indicates that chances for scholastic success are good.
 A student who has been disqualified twice may not be readmitted.